 Fall River Cultural Council

-2022 Grant cycle
+2024 Grant cycle

-Projects must take place between December 1, 2021 and December 31, 2022.
+Projects must take place between December 1, 2023 and December 31, 2024.

+Only on line applications will be accepted.
 Please remember to follow all MCC and FRCC guidelines, procedures, and priorities.

-3 Please EMAIL a completed signed reimbursement form to email@example.com
+3 Please EMAIL a completed signed reimbursement form in PDF Format to: email@example.com

 1 Government Center

-Fall River, MA 02722-9701
+Fall River, MA 02722-7700

 Connect on Social